Gallery-of-Kaeon/Kaeon-FUSION/README.md

-Here's the solution to [Euler problem #1](https://projecteuler.net/problem=1), written in [ONE+](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Documentation/1%20-%20Foundations/2%20-%20ONE%2B/README.md), the markup language Kaeon FUSION uses as its syntax, and with the Super Mode directive acting as a preprocessor:
+Here's the solution to [Euler problem #1](https://projecteuler.net/problem=1), written in [ONE+](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Documentation/1%20-%20Foundations/2%20-%20ONE%2B/README.md), the markup language Kaeon FUSION uses as its syntax, and with the Super Mode directive acting as a preprocessor, causing the syntax to superficially resemble Python:

 	[USE: SUPER] [SUPER]